 Rocky Maple Bogs

 You don't have to be on a guided tour to observe wet cranberry harvesting if you happen upon it: Just be respectful of private property, stay out of the bogs and don't ever pick cranberries without permission.
 After all, these are working farms: not tourist attractions.
-Rocky Maple Bogs in Wareham is worth a drive-by if you're hoping to stumble upon a scene like this during cranberry season.
+Rocky Maple Bogs (18 North Carver Road, Wareham, MA) is worth a drive-by if you're hoping to stumble upon a scene like this during cranberry season.

 If you don't want to leave experiencing the cranberry harvest to chance, A.D.
 Makepeace Company offers guided bog tours on select dates during the season.
 View the schedule online, or call 508-322-4028 for details.